debmhteach/CS3300-Devise-User-Authentication/README.md

         <% end %>
         </div>
 ```
-16. View the changes that you made by navigating to http://localhost:3000/
+15. View the changes that you made by restarting your server and navigating to http://localhost:3000/

 <hr>